a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 View > by Name.
 Verify that the selection is still in the volume window, and that there is no selection in the folder window.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Select a file in the folder window.
 View > by Name.
 Verify that the selection is still in the folder window.

+* Repeat for the Shortcuts > Add, Edit, Delete, and Run a Shortcut commands
+  * Launch DeskTop.
+Open a volume window.
+View > by Name.
+Run the command from the Shortcuts menu.
+Cancel.
+Verify that the window entries repaint correctly (correct types, sizes, dates) and DeskTop doesn't crash.

 * Repeat the following cases with these modifiers: Open-Apple, Solid-Apple:
   * Launch DeskTop.
 Open 3 windows (A, B, C).
 Hold modifier and press Tab repeatedly.
 Verify that windows are activated and cycle in forward order (A, B, C, A, B, C, ...).
   * Launch DeskTop.
 Open 3 windows (A, B, C).
 Hold modifier and press \` repeatedly.
 Verify that windows are activated cycle in forward order (A, B, C, A, B, C, ...).